-The introduction of a vehicular and passenger ferry service across Port Phillip Heads in September, 1987 was the culmination of 30 years of dreaming, planning and lobbying by many people and organisations in both communities of southern Port Phillip Bay.
+Peninsula Searoad Transport has been operating the car and passenger ferry service between Sorrento and Queenscliff for nearly 29 years.
+The introduction of this service across Port Phillip Heads in September, 1987 was the culmination of 30 years of dreaming, planning and lobbying by many people and organisations in both communities of southern Port Phillip Bay.

 Long before the formation of the operating company, Peninsula Searoad Transport Ltd (PST), in June 1983, local councils, business people, tourism groups, some Government Departments and individuals on both sides of the Bay advocated a modern, reliable vehicular ferry service to link the Bellarine and Mornington Peninsulas, both economically and socially.

 After extensive research and feasibility studies, the company devoted a further two years of work to obtain the 17 permits required for Government and Semi-Government bodies, before outlaying $2 million to construct a purpose built 35 vehicle vessel at Carrington slips in Newcastle.
 A belief in the need for the service and confidence in its viability was further demonstrated at State Government level when the then Victorian Tourism Commission lent its support to the establishment of the service.